rantahar/introduction-to-mpi/_episodes/01-introduction.md

 > ## Compile
 >
-> Compile the above code with `mpicc` or `mpifort`, and run it with `mpirun`.
+> Compile the above code with `mpicc`{: .show-c} `mpifort`{: .show-fortran}, and run it with `mpirun`.
 >
 {: .challenge}

 > ## Communicators
 >
 > The `MPI_COMM_WORLD` parameter is an _MPI communicator_, which was created by `MPI_Init`.
-> It labels the set of cores, called ranks, we are working with, and provides a context for
+> It labels the set of cores we are working with, called ranks, and provides a context for
 > communications between them.
-You are also able to create your own communicators, which contain
+You can also create your own communicators, which contain
-> a subset of the MPI ranks executing.
+> a subset of the MPI ranks.
 Because of this, most MPI functions require you to specify
 > the communicator you want them to operate on---for this lesson, this will always be `MPI_COMM_WORLD`.
 {: .callout}